 Subsection 8(5) of Schedule 2 then sets the form of disclosure for RHI where there is a temporary FHA in place.
 Where the individual has met their obligations under the FHA, the credit provider must report that the individual is current.
 Where the individual has not met their obligations, the provider must report a “1” (i.e. that the individual is one or more days overdue).

-In either case, subsection 8(3) of Schedule 2 also requires that credit providers take reasonable steps to ensure that they do not disclose RHI more frequently than once each month (noting that month, for the purposes of RHI, is defined in s 5).
+In either case, subsection 8(3) of Schedule 2 also requires that credit providers take reasonable steps to ensure that they do not disclose RHI more frequently than once each month (noting that month, for the purposes of RHI, is defined in section 5).

 Section 8A – Financial hardship information